ublue-os/website/docs/images.md

 !!! warning

-    If you're coming from an existing Fedora installation you should ensure that you don't have layered packages.
-If you're not familiar with usage of rpm-ostree we strongly recommend [reading the documentation](https://coreos.github.io/rpm-ostree/).
+    If you're coming from an existing Fedora installation **please ensure you remove layered packages before rebasing!** If you're not familiar with the usage of rpm-ostree we strongly recommend [reading the documentation](https://coreos.github.io/rpm-ostree/).

 ## Image List